oliverloops/oliverloops/README.md

 * 👨‍💻 I'm a software engineer and tech enthusiast.
 * :atom_symbol: I'm interested in UI, mobile development, and software design.
+* 📺 Currently bringing React Native to FireTV UI experiences at Amazon
-* :iphone: Currently wrapping native Android views for fun and building [Expo](https://expo.new) apps.
+* :iphone: On my free times I'm helping to ehnance Android DX on [Expo](https://expo.new) apps.

 <!--
  ## My current tools ⚒️